-I signed up for the PDF Expert 7 pro 7-day trial to see what you will be missing out if you don’t subscribe (if you previously had the PDF Expert 6 pro).
-PDF Expert 7 now has two subscription setups; U$50/ year or about U$12/month.
+I signed up for the PDF Expert 7 pro 7-day trial to see what you will be missing out if you don’t subscribe (upgrading from PDF Expert 6 pro).
+PDF Expert 7 is a subscription; U$50/ year or about U$12/month.

 Here’s what you’re getting if you update from PDF Expert 6 pro:

-Honestly, a favourite tool feature should be a must have for every app.
-We forgive those developers that haven’t figured out how to add that for us.
-And we hate those that make us pay for such a basic feature.
+A favourite tool feature is a must have for every app.
+We forgive those developers that haven’t figured out how to add it for us yet.
+We hate those that make us pay subscriptions for such a basic feature.

 Don’t pay for the PDF expert 7 pro features if you already have PDF Expert 6.
 It’s not worth it.
 Not all apps can pull off a subscription set up!